ethz-asl/cad-percept/cpt_object_detection/README.md

 using rviz.

 ### Algorithm
-All initial processing of the object mesh is performed in the function ``processMesh``, called by the constructor of the node.
 The object mesh can be visualized upon startup of the node using the parameter ``visualize_object_on_startup``.

 The function ``processDetectionUsingPcaAndIcp`` contains all processing steps for each pointcloud received by the node.
-The PCA-ICP pipeline aims to find the transformation by performing ICP on an initial guess obtained by a PCA on the detection pointcloud and the a pointcloud sampled from the object mesh.
+The PCA-ICP pipeline aims to find the transformation by performing ICP on an initial guess obtained by a PCA on the detection pointcloud and the object mesh.
-The number of sampled points is given as the parameter `num_points_object_pointcloud`.

-The initial guess is obtained in the function ```findInitialGuessUsingPCA```.
+The initial guess is obtained in the function ```pca```.
-After performing PCA on both the detection and the object pointcloud, we find the transform using the  translation between the centroids of the pointclouds and the rotation between the coordinate systems defined by the eigen vectors, oriented to form a right-handed system.
+After performing PCA on both the detection pointcloud and the object mesh, we find the transform using the translation between the centroids and the rotation between the coordinate systems defined by the eigen vectors, oriented to form a right-handed system.
 The resulting transform is additionally published to the TF tree as